Meet the cast of Star Trek: Picard

 Who’s Chris?
 Chris is the captain of Picard’s ship, along with being a talented thief and former Starfleet officer.

 What else has Santiago Cabrera been in?
-Cabrera might be nonetheless greatest recognized for his roles as Issac Mendez in Heroes and Lancelot in Merlin.
+Cabrera might be nonetheless finest identified for his roles as Issac Mendez in Heroes and Lancelot in Merlin.
 In more moderen years he has appeared in Transformers: The Final Knight and Massive Little Lies.

 Michelle Hurd performs Raffi Musiker

 Who’s Raffi Musiker?
-Musiker is the accomplice of Chris, and is a former Starfleet intelligence officer who’s presently combating substance abuse.
+Musiker is the associate of Chris, and is a former Starfleet intelligence officer who’s presently scuffling with substance abuse.

-What else has Michelle Hurd been in?
-Hurd is well-known for her flip as Monique Jeffries in Regulation & Order: Particular Victims Unit.
-Newer TV appearances have included Jessica Jones, Daredevil and Deadly Weapon.

 Harry Treadaway performs Narek

 Who’s Narek?
-A Romulan agent, Narek joins Picard’s crew in an try to research what his folks ae doing to former Borg drones.
+A Romulan agent, Narek joins Picard’s crew in an try to analyze what his folks ae doing to former Borg drones.

 What else has Harry Treadaway been in?
-Treadaway not too long ago appeared in season three of The Crown, the place he performed Roddy Llewellyn.
-He’s greatest recognized for enjoying foremost roles in each Penny Dreadful and Mr Mercedes.
+Treadaway just lately appeared in season three of The Crown, the place he performed Roddy Llewellyn.
+He’s finest identified for enjoying fundamental roles in each Penny Dreadful and Mr Mercedes.

 Evan Evagora performs Elnor

 Who’s Elnor?
-Elnor is a fierce ally of Picard, and is a Romulan refugee with knowledgeable expertise in hand-to-hand fight.
+Elnor is a fierce ally of Picard, and is a Romulan refugee with skilled expertise in hand-to-hand fight.

 What else has Evan Evagora been in?
-This will likely be newcomer Evagora’s first main position – whereas he’s additionally set to look in horror collection Fantasy Island later this yr.
+This can be newcomer Evagora’s first main position – whereas he’s additionally set to seem in horror collection Fantasy Island later this yr.

 Jonathan Frakes performs William Riker

 Who’s Riker?
-An outdated character from The Subsequent Era, Riker was the Enterprise’s first officer and briefly the captain.
-In direction of the top of Star Trek: Nemesis, he accepted command of the united statesTitan.
-He’s recognized for being daring and assured – and typically just a little conceited.
+An previous character from The Subsequent Era, Riker was the Enterprise’s first officer and briefly the captain.
+In the direction of the top of Star Trek: Nemesis, he accepted command of the united statesTitan.
+He’s identified for being daring and assured – and typically a little bit conceited.

-Who’s Information?
-One other returning character, Information is an android who beforehand served with Picard as second officer aboard the Enterprise-D and Enterprise-E, till his loss of life in Star Trek: Nemesis.
+Who’s Knowledge?
+One other returning character, Knowledge is an android who beforehand served with Picard as second officer aboard the Enterprise-D and Enterprise-E, till his demise in Star Trek: Nemesis.

 What else has Brent Spiner been in?
-Along with his long-standing position as Information throughout The Subsequent Era and 4 characteristic movies, Spiner can be well-known for enjoying the position of Dr. Brackish Okun in Independence Day, and its sequel, Independence Day: Resurgence in addition to many different roles in movie, TV and theatre.
+Along with his long-standing position as Knowledge throughout The Subsequent Era and 4 function movies, Spiner can be well-known for enjoying the position of Dr. Brackish Okun in Independence Day, and its sequel, Independence Day: Resurgence in addition to many different roles in movie, TV and theatre.

 Jeri Ryan performs Seven of 9